Category Archives: Concrete Surface Repair

 When to Call an Expert

-You know icy surfaces can create hazardous conditions throughout the property, but did you know applying the wrong ice melting product can cause damage to concrete surfaces?
+You know icy surfaces can create hazardous conditions throughout the property, but did you know applying the wrong ice melting product like salt can cause damage to concrete surfaces?

 Many property owners have been concerned about the use of salt on concrete surfaces, such as driveways, walkways, and sidewalks.
 In fact, salt is the number one enemy of concrete.